-2-78-115 Chief Administrator - Qualifications and appointment.
+2-78-115 Chief Administrator -qualifications and appointment.

-The Chief Administrator shall be the chief executive officer of the Office, and shall be selected pursuant to the process set forth in Section 2-80-080.
-The Chief Administrator shall serve a term of four (4) years, and at the conclusion of such term may be considered for reappointment.
-The Chief Administrator may be removed from office prior to the conclusion of such term only for cause in accordance with Section 2-80-090.
+The Chief Administrator shall be the chief executive officer of the Office, shall serve a term of four (4) years, and at the conclusion of such term may be considered for reappointment.
+The Chief Administrator may be removed from office prior to the conclusion of such term only for cause in accordance with Section 2-78-155.